B204L/AAG/README.md

 # Node JS

-A simple Node JS app using the Johnny-Five library receives the data from the sensors over the /dev/ttyACM0 port and uploads them to a ThingSpeak account.
+A simple Node JS app using serialport receives the data from the sensors over the /dev/ttyACM0 port and uploads them to a ThingSpeak account.
 The method for this not only uses strings but calls on the substr method to parse through the incoming string and assigns only the number portion to a variable (which is then uploaded to ThingSpeak).
 This is handy for documentation and observation of your water's status over the internet.

 # To Do